 During the past three years, we do not believe the effect of inflation on our consolidated financial position and results of operations was material to our consolidated financial position or our consolidated results of operations.
 We are exposed to market risk from changes in foreign currency exchange rates.
 Fluctuations of the U.S. dollar against other major currencies have not significantly affected our foreign operations as most sales continue to be denominated in U.S. dollars or currencies directly or indirectly linked to the U.S. dollar.
 Most significant expenses, including raw materials, labor and manufacturing expenses, are incurred primarily in U.S. dollars or the Chinese renminbi, and to a lesser extent in British pounds and Mexican pesos.
-The Chinese renminbi depreciated by approximately 6.1% in 2016 as compared to 2015 and the Mexican peso depreciated by 15.1% in 2016 as compared to 2015.
+The Chinese renminbi depreciated by approximately 2% in 2017 as compared to 2016 and the Mexican peso depreciated by 1% in 2017 as compared to 2016.
 To the extent the renminbi or peso appreciate in future periods, it could result in the Company's incurring higher costs for most expenses incurred in the PRC and Mexico.
 The Company's European entities, whose functional currencies are euros, British pounds and Czech korunas, enter into transactions which include sales that are denominated principally in euros, British pounds and various other European currencies, and purchases that are denominated principally in U.S. dollars and British pounds.
-Such transactions, as well as those related to our multi-currency intercompany payable and receivable transactions, resulted in net realized and unrealized currency exchange gains of \$3.1 million, \$5.1 million and \$4.3 million for the years ended December 31, 2016, 2015 and 2014, respectively, which were included in SG&A expenses on the consolidated statements of operations.
+Such transactions, as well as those related to our multi-currency intercompany payable and receivable transactions, resulted in net realized and unrealized currency exchange (losses) gains of (\$2.8) million, \$3.1 million and \$5.1 million for the years ended December 31, 2017, 2016 and 2015, respectively, which were included in SG&A expenses on the consolidated statements of operations.
+The currency exchange losses recorded in 2017 were primarily related to a U.S. denominated intercompany receivable balance on our Swiss entity's books.
 The currency exchange gains recorded in 2016 were primarily due to the favorable impact of the depreciation of the Chinese renminbi and euro against the U.S. dollar.
-The currency exchange gains recorded in 2015 and 2014 were primarily due to the favorable impact of the depreciation of the euro against the U.S. dollar on a \$34 million multi-currency intercompany loan.
+The currency exchange gains recorded in 2015 were primarily due to the favorable impact of the depreciation of the euro against the U.S. dollar on a \$34 million multi-currency intercompany loan.
 This loan was settled by the end of 2015.
-Translation of subsidiaries' foreign currency financial statements into U.S. dollars resulted in translation adjustments, net of taxes, of (\$9.7) million, (\$10.0) million and (\$11.3) million for the years ended December 31, 2016, 2015 and 2014, respectively, which are included in accumulated other comprehensive income (loss) on the consolidated balance sheets.
+Translation of subsidiaries' foreign currency financial statements into U.S. dollars resulted in translation adjustments, net of taxes, of \$12.4 million, (\$9.7) million and (\$10.0) million for the years ended December 31, 2017, 2016 and 2015, respectively, which are included in accumulated other comprehensive income (loss) on the consolidated balance sheets.